 Jane pursued diverse interests.
 The vegetables for her salads came directly from the garden that she planted every year.
 During summer vacations, she enjoyed baking cookies, pies and breads for her family.
 Her peanut butter bread is still remembered.

 Jane was also a voracious reader.
 Her homes were stacked with books on art, architecture, cooking, history, and non-fiction.
 However, her favorite books were murder mysteries.

 Jane was preceded in death by her parents, Stanley and Rose (Canetto) Vadnal.
 Jane is survived by her brothers, Matt (Karen) Vadnal of Seattle, Washington, and Jim (Linda) Vadnal of Jefferson Township and her sister, Connie (LV) Turner of Columbia, Kentucky.
 She is also survived by two nieces and four nephews.

 No funeral will be scheduled because of the coronavirus pandemic.
 A celebration of Jane Vadnal’s life will be held at a later time.

-To plant a tree in memory of Nancy Jane Vadnal, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Nancy Jane Vadnal, please visit our floral store.